Easy Vegan Food Changes

 - Plant-based protein with soy-based and soy-free alternatives.

-- Innovation: delicious, healthy new products keep appearing like the new vegan Beast Burger!
+- Innovation: delicious, carbon footprint friendly new products keep appearing like the new vegan Beast Burger!

 We wrapped up the discussion about the No Chicken Salad recipe and taste test with the host saying that the recipe was great and would have thought that my plant-based protein was chicken.
 Yay!
 Score one for team vegan :)